NUTRITION

 Get organic pumpkin seeds here

-Although wheat germ may not technically fall under the seed category, it is still a seed from wheat that can add strong nutritional value to your smoothie.
+Although wheat germ may not technically fall under the seed category, it is still a seed from wheat that can add strong nutritional value to your smoothie, with a crunch and mildly nutty flavor.

 Wheat germ is the healthiest and most nutrient-rich part of the wheat kernel.
 It is richer in protein and contains fiber, healthy fats, antioxidants, and various vitamins and minerals, including vitamin E, vitamin B1 (thiamin), folate, potassium, and zinc.